Nicejinux/NXJsonKit/README.md

 # NXJsonKit

-**NXJsonKit** can set values to object type values or user defined data model without coding from Json data.
+**NXJsonKit** can set JSON dictionary values to object type values or user defined data model easily.

 # Why did I make it?

-I was looking for simple Json mapper for my company project, and I found so many open sources for Json mapping in GitHub.
+I was looking for simple JSON mapper for my company project, and I found so many open sources for Json mapping in GitHub.
 But Those were not easy to customize and there were so many features.

 We just needed ***simple*** and ***easy*** Json mapper.